solo-io/supergloo/docs/content/concepts/_index.md

 A service mesh provides powerful service-to-service communication capabilities like request routing, traffic observability, transport security, policy enforcement and more.
 A service mesh brings its highest value when many services (as many as possible) take advantage of its traffic control capabilities.
 In today's modern cloud deployments, both on-premises and in a public cloud, the expectation is that more, smaller clusters or deployment targets are preferred for the following reasons:

-* fault tolerance
+* Fault tolerance
-* compliance and data access
+* Compliance and data access
-* disaster recovery
+* Disaster recovery
-* scaling needs
+* Scaling needs
-* geographic needs
+* Geographic needs

 Managing a service mesh deployment that is consistent and secure across multiple clusters is tedious and error prone at best.
 Service Mesh Hub provides a single unified pane of glass driven by a declarative API (CRDs in Kubernetes) that orchestrates and simplifies the operation of a multi-cluster service mesh including the following concerns: